-The debt service coverage ratio (DSCR) is calculated from profit (loss) before interest, tax, depreciation, and amortization (EBITDA), then divided by short-term interestbearing debt combined with long-term interest-bearing debt maturing within 1 year.
-As of December 31, 2022, December 31.
-2021, and December 31, 2020, The Company has such ratio equal to 0.06 times, 0.10 times, and 0.18 times, respectively, which mean that The Company has insufficient EBITDA to pay off interest-bearing debt maturing within one year.
-However, as of December 31, 2022, The Company has interest-bearing liabilities maturing within 1 year in the amount of 3,591.11 million THB.
-A long-term loan from a financial institution maturing within 1 year in the amount of 619.02 million THB is a loan from investment in real estate project development with conditions to be repaid upon transfers of ownership to customers.
+As of December 31, 2023, December 31, 2022, and December 31, 2021, The Company DSCR equal to 0.06 times, 0.07 times, and 0.11 times, respectively.
+As at December 31, 2023, The Company has interest-bearing liabilities maturing within 1 year in the amount of 2,852.05 million baht.
+A longterm loan from a financial institution maturing within 1 year in the amount of 813.66 million baht is a loan from investment in real estate project development with conditions to be repaid upon transfers of ownership to customers.
 Therefore, there may not be much impact on financial institutions debt repayment.
-However, if the revenue from project sales does not meet the target, it may affect the interest-bearing debt maturing within 1 year in the amount of 3,591.11 million THB because EBIT-DA may not be sufficient to pay off this debt.
+However, if the revenue from project sales does not meet the target.
+But it may affect the interest-bearing debt maturing within 1 year in the amount of 2,852.05 million baht because EBITDA may not be sufficient to pay off this debt.
 The Company has sought other sources of funds, namely issuing a new round of debentures, borrowing from a commercial bank, and cash flow from operations.